-To shoot people at night and obtain a natural-looking night scene in the background, use the $\langle \mathbf{E} \rangle$ (Night Portrait) mode.
+To shoot people at night and obtain a natural-looking night scene in the background, use the < > (Night Portrait) mode.

+AL [ 514]

-Use a wide-angle lens and a tripod.
+- Use a wide-angle lens and a tripod.
 When using a zoom lens, use the wide-angle end to obtain a wide night view.
-Also, use a tripod to prevent camera shake.

-• Check the subject's brightness.
+Also, use a tripod to prevent camera shake. - Check the subject's brightness.
 Under low light, the built-in flash will fire automatically to obtain a good exposure of the subject.
 You should then play back the image to check the image brightness.
-If the subject looks dark, move nearer and shoot again.

-Also shoot in another shooting mode.

-Since camera shake is prone to occur with night shots, shooting also with $<(\Delta^+>$ and $<\square>$ is recommended.
+If the subject looks dark, move nearer and shoot again. - Also shoot in another shooting mode.
+Since camera shake is prone to occur with night shots, shooting also with $\langle \overline{A}^{\dagger} \rangle$ and $\langle \overline{B} \rangle$ is recommended

-Tell the subject to keep still even after the flash fires.

-If you use the self-timer together with flash, the self-timer lamp will light up briefly after the picture is taken.
+- Tell the subject to keep still even after the flash fires. - If you use the self-timer together with flash, the self-timer lamp will light up briefly after the picture is taken. - See the caution on page 75.